AtomLinter/linter-pylama/README.md

 # linter-pylama

-This package will lint your opened Python-files in Atom, using [pylama](https://github.com/klen/pylama#-pylama).
+This package will lint your opened Python-files in Atom, using [pylama](https://github.com/klen/pylama#-pylama) (wrapper for pylint, pep8, pep257, pyflakes and mccabe).

 ## Installation